prskr/docker-ml-slides/PITCHME.md

 ## Classic job scheduling systems - Slurm

 - Slurm is an abbreviation for "Simple Linux Utility for Resource Management"
-- Slurm has three key features:
+- Slurm has three key features: |
-    1. Allocation of exclusive/non-exclusive access to ressources
+    1. Allocation of exclusive/non-exclusive access to resources
     2. Providing a framework for starting, executing and monitoring tasks on a set of allocated nodes
     3. Managing pending jobs in queues until they can be executed
-- Slurm is used on 60% of the TOP500 supercomputers
+- Slurm is used on 60% of the TOP500 supercomputers |

 +++